mslycn/my-home-assistant-docker-project/2.1Docker Cli Local Voice - How to Install/README.md

 This article explains how to Run whisper piper and wakeword with docker cli on external server.

+Install Whisper and start the docker with the default model “tiny-int8”.
+Install piper and start it
+Install openwakeword and start it

 # Setting Up Whisper and Piper with Docker on Linux